d3rp/clima/README.md

 See the example file in `tester/__main__.py`.
 Here's a run down of the individual parts in it.

+First import the required components:

+    from clinfig import c, NamedTuple

-In your code define the schema as a NamedTuple:
+In your code define the schema as a NamedTuple decorating it with `c`:

+    @c
     class Configuration(NamedTuple):
         a: str = 'A'  # a description
         x: int = 1  # x description